-Improvement in employal 2018-2019 Improv destinations for all young people.
+2018-2019 Improvement Priority 4: Improvement in employability skills and sus stained, positive sch ool-leaver destinations for all young people.
 NIF Priority 1.
-Improvement in attainment, particularly in literacy at 2.
-Closing the attainment gap between the most and le 3.
-Improvement in children and young people's health 4.
-Improvement in employability skills and sustained, particularly destinations for all young people nd numeracy east disadvantaged children and wellbeing NIF Driver School leaders Teacher profes Parental engage chip ssionalism gement children's progress ement LOIP 'Prosperous People' partially realised through the theme identifies 3 primary drivers: Children are safe and responsible Children are getting the best start in life Children are respected, included and achieving rivers have guided the formation of 4 key priorities for action: e Gap agement and inclusion wellbeing y safety and environment 1.1 Self-evaluation for self-improvement 1.2 Leadership of learning 1.3 Leadership of change 1.4 Leadership of management and staff 1.5 Management of resources to promote equity 2.1 Safeguarding and child p 2.2 Curriculum 2.3 Learning, teaching and a 2.4 Personalised support 2.5 Family learning 2.6 Transitions 2.7 Partnerships 3.1 Ensuring wellbeing, equality and inclusion3.2 Raising attainment and achievement3.2 Securing children's progress (ELC)3.3 Increasing creativity and employability Curriculu ım for Excellence - Entitleme nts for all children a nd young people Every child and young person is entitled to experience a curriculum which is coherent from 3 to 18.
-Every child and young person is entitled to experience a broad general education.
-Every child and young person is entitled to develop skills for learning, life and w with a continuous focus on literacy and numeracy and health and wellbeing.
-Every child and young person is entitled to personal support to enable them to gai much as possible from the opportunities which Curriculum for Excellence can prove the four capacities and also obtain qualifications.
-Every child and young person is entitled to develop skills for learning, life and w with a continuous focus on literacy and numeracy and health and wellbeing.
-Every child and young person is entitled to personal support to enable them to gai much as possible from the opportunities which Curriculum for Excellence can prove destination.
+Improvement in attainment, particularly in li 2.
+Closing the attainment gap between the most disadvantaged children 3.
+Improvement in children and young people 4.
+Improvement in employability skills and sust leaver destinations for all young people st and least s health and wellbeing essionalism agement of children's progress ovement LOIP 'Prosperous People' partially realised threater are our Future' theme identifies 3 primary drive Children are safe and responsible Children are getting the best start in life Children are respected, included and achieved rs: priorities for Closing the G Youth engage Health and we Gap ement and inclusion HG IOS?4 QIs 1.1 Self-evaluation for self-improvement 1.2 Leadership of learning 1.3 Leadership of change 1.4 Leadership of management and staff 1.5 Management of resources to promote equity 2.1 Safeguarding and 2.2 Curriculum 2.3 Learning, teachin 2.4 Personalised sup 2.5 Family learning 2.6 Transitions 2.7 Partnerships g and assessment 3.1 Ensuring wellbeing, equality and inclusion 3.2 Raising attainment and achievement 3.2 Securing children's progress (ELC) 3.3 Increasing creativity and employability Curriculum fo ements for all children a and young people Every child and young person is entitled to experi which is coherent from 3 to 18.
+Every child and young person is entitled to experi education.
+Every young person is entitled to experience a se she can continue to develop the four capacities and qualifications. ience a broad general nior phase where he or work, with a continuous for 5.
+Every child and young pe gain as much as possible for can provide. erson is entitled to develop skills for learning, life and cus on literacy and numeracy and health and wellbeing. erson is entitled to personal support to enable them to from the opportunities which Curriculum for Excellence ntitled to support in moving into a positive and